ascalco/aswebsite/content/posts/2020-07-17-this-is-a-test.md

 ---
-title: Test-post
+title: this is a test
 author: Andrea Scalco
 date: '2020-07-17'
-slug: test-post
+slug: this-is-a-test
 categories: []
 tags: []
 draft: yes
 ---

-this is post test